ivansansao/Car-IA-V2/README.md

 h   | Shows car details
-i   | Shows information about the car j   | Shows the heat map of the track k   | Reset if the current race has a record l   | Shows the limits of the track m   | Deletes all vehicles n   | Show flag
+i   | Shows information about the car j   | Shows the heat map of the track k   | Stop create new cars if the current race has a record l   | Shows the limits of the track m   | Deletes all vehicles n   | Show flag